Theodore Roosevelt Inaugural National Historic Site: Museum

 The first part of the house is a museum displaying many items from the 1901 Pan-American Exposition, including wine glasses, plates, playing cards, and the key to the Temple of Music.
 The last room is a recreation of the office Roosevelt used during his presidency, and includes an interactive desk which visitors can use to send e-mails to themselves.

 Administrative history

-The National Historic Site was authorized on November 2, 1966.
+The National Historic Site was authorized on November 2, 1966, to protect the building.
 As a historic area administered by the National Park Service, it was automatically listed on the National Register of Historic Places the same day.